sabiinsearch/IoT/README.md

 # IoT
-Infomation related to Internet of Things (IoT)
+Infomation related to Internet of Things (I of Things)